Coevolution of Camouflage: Acknowledgements

 \section{Acknowledgements}

-I deeply appreciate everyone who helped me with this work: my family for loving support, Ken Perlin for (well, lots, but especially) PSE \cite{perlin_image_1985}, Andrew Glassner for teaching me everything I know about deep learning \cite{glassner_deep_2021}, and Pat Hanrahan for some key career advice (“just do the research”).
+I deeply appreciate everyone who helped me with this work: my family for loving support, Ken Perlin for (well, lots, but especially) PSE \citep{perlin_image_1985}, Andrew Glassner for teaching me everything I know about deep learning \citep{glassner_deep_2021}, and Pat Hanrahan for some key career advice (''just do the research'').

-I've been working on this project on and off since 2007, based on inspirations by papers in the early 1990s (\citet{witkin_reaction_1991}, \citet{turk_generating_1991}, \citet{angeline_competitive_1993}, \citet{sims_artificial_1991}, and \citet{sims_evolving_1994}).
-Also one paper published a year before I was born: \citet{turing_chemical_1952}.
-Thanks for additional help from: Bilal Abbasi, Jan Allbeck, Rebecca Allen, Richard Dawkins, Steve DiPaola, Aaron Hertzmann, Bjoern Knafla, John Koza, Dominic Mallinson, Nick Porcino, and Michael Wahrman.

-Thanks also to my neighbors whose landscaping provided many of the background images used here.
+I've been working on this project on and off since 2007, based on inspirations by papers in the early 1990s: \citet{witkin_reaction_1991}, \citet{turk_generating_1991}, \citet{angeline_competitive_1993}, \citet{sims_artificial_1991}, and \citet{sims_evolving_1994}).
+Also one paper published the year before I was born: \citet{turing_chemical_1952}.
+I also wish to thank three sets of reviewers for many helpful suggestions.
+Thanks for additional help from: Bilal Abbasi, Jan Allbeck, Rebecca Allen, Richard Dawkins, Steve DiPaola, Aaron Hertzmann, Bjoern Knafla, John Koza, Dominic Mallinson, Nick Porcino, Michael Wahrman, and Lance Williams.
+Thanks also to my neighbors whose landscaping provided many of the background images used here, collected on daily walks during COVID-19 lockdown.